goldfish047/CourseScheduler/README.md

-As an administrator, I want to change the theme of the interface Precondition and triggers:
+**As an administrator, I want to change the theme of the interface.**
+Precondition and triggers:
 * The user clicks the moon/sun button on the navigation bar